BlocklyDuino/BlocklyDuino/README.md

 1. Open browser to BlocklyDuino, drag and drop blocks to make an Arduino program.
 2. Select the 'Arduino' tab and press the 'Upload' button. (press the 'Reset' button to upload an empty program)

+### Developpers
+To work on BlocklyDuino, you need google blockly, google closure and python

+- Download the blockly submodule`git submodule init && git submodule update --recursive --remote`
+- Download google closure library and place it /closure-library

+Then when you change a block, you will need to run the build.py python script

 ### ChangeLog